Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Estimation

 In particular, $\bG = \hat{\bS} \hat{\bS}^\top$, $\bB = \bI$ for the problem in \eqref{eq:step1}, and $\bB = \bI- \tilde{\bS}_i \tilde{\bS}_i^\top$ for the problem in \eqref{eq:step2}, which satisfies $\bB\bB = \bB$.
 To use the ADMM algorithm \citep{boyd2011distributed}, we rewrite the optimization problem in \eqref{eq:optimizaiton0} as

 Note that the original optimization problem in \eqref{eq:optimizaiton0} is with respect to $\bf{q}$, but the equivalent optimization problem in \eqref{eq:optimizaiton} is with respect to $\bf{q}$ and $\bf{s}$.
-The reason for introducing $\bs$ is that the ADMM algorithm decomposes the original optimization into several sub-optimization problems, and $\bs$ makes these sub-optimization problems easy to solve.
+We introduce $\bs$ because the ADMM algorithm decomposes the original optimization into several sub-optimization problems, and introducing $\bs$ simplifies solving these sub-optimization problems.
 In the ADMM algorithm, the augmented Lagrangian for \eqref{eq:optimizaiton} has the following form,

 where $\bv$ is a $p$-dimensional vector containing all the Lagrange multipliers and $\rho$ is a fixed penalty parameter.
 Here, we set it at 1 as in \citet{ma2017concave} and \citet{wang2023spatial}.
 Then, we can update $\bs, \bq, \bv$ iteratively.
 At the $(l+1)$-th iteration, given the current values of $\bs^{(l)}, \bq^{(l)}$, and $\bv^{(l)}$, the updates of $\bs, \bq, \bv$ are